tevee/versionshantering-mp1/README.md

 # Chef's Kiss

-Chef's kiss i a school project developed for mini project 1 in the Version Control course at Grit Academy.
+Chef's kiss is a school project developed for mini project 1 in the Version Control course at Grit Academy.

 ## Features